jskameni/newspublishing/README.md

 * `cd projectname`
 * `composer install`

-* Create a database and inform *.env*  You have to deploy news_publishing_portail.sql
+* Create a database and inform *.env*.
+You have to deploy news_publishing_portail.sql
 * Inform *config/mail.php* for email sends
   Open : mail\config.php and change : driver, host, port, from, encryption, username, password for your mailing address.
 	   These elements are set as follow in the project (concerning my mailing configuration)